Annalein214/VocRainer/README.md

 ## Setup

-* Download the project to a device with Apache, PHP, and SQLite installed.
+* Download the project to a device with Apache with SSL, PHP, and SQLite installed.
 * SQLite needs its own folder called "db" which needs to be write accessible for the browser ($ chown \_www folder)
 * download jquery and jquery mobile and adjust paths in index.html
 * Adjust path to your csv in php/readcsv.php and open this page with your browser.